-Now, I’m writing from a female perspective; I have no experience with shapewear for male bodies.
+Now, I’m writing from a female perspective; I have no experience with shapewear for men.
 I’m sure some of these tips will still apply, but others may be totally different.
 Your mileage may vary!

 Also, every product I link to are examples and suggestions.
 I haven’t personally used every product on this list since my costumes haven’t necessitated it, but I wanted to provide examples for you so you get an idea of what I’m talking about.
 Once you know the terminology and what to look for, you can shop wherever you choose.